Queer Rhetorics, Feminist Composition/Rhetoric, Multimodal Composition, Digital Rhetoric

 Jacqueline Rhodes is Professor of Writing, Rhetoric, and American Cultures at MSU.
 Her scholarly work focuses on intersections of rhetoric, materiality, and technology, and has been published in a variety of venues, including College Composition and Communication, JAC: A Journal of Composition Theory, Computers and Composition, Enculturation, and Rhetoric Review.
 Her book On Multimodality (co-authored with Jonathan Alexander; NCTE, 2014) won the 2015 CCCC Outstanding Book Award and the 2014 Computers & Composition Distinguished Book Award.
 Techne, a book-length e-project co-authored with Jonathan Alexander, won the 2016 CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship.
-Grounded in her past professional life as a graphic designer and typesetter, she also focuses her energies on creative work, including multimedia installations, videos, and websites.
+Her co-edited collection, Sexual Rhetorics (Routledge, 2017), won the same award in 2017.

 Ph.D., University of Southern Mississippi

 The Routledge Handbook of Digital Rhetoric and Writing.
 Routledge, 2018.
 Co-edited with Jonathan Alexander.

 Sexual Rhetorics: Methods, Identities, Publics.
 Routledge, 2015.
 Co-edited with Jonathan Alexander.

 Techne: Queer Meditations on Writing the Self.
 Computers & Composition Digital Press/Utah State UP, 2015.
 Co-authored with Jonathan Alexander.
 Available at http://ccdigitalpress.org/techne/